The First Time (2012 film): Plot

-High school senior Dave meets junior Aubrey outside a house party, while rehearsing a confession of love for his best friend Jane.
-Practicing it on her, she is unimpressed.
-Dave gets her to dance, right before a police raid.

-Aubrey asks Dave to walk her home despite having a boyfriend.
-Inviting him to her room, they have wine and talk.
+High school senior, Dave, meets junior, Aubrey, outside a house party, while rehearsing a confession of love for his best friend, Jane.
+The police bust the party, and Aubrey asks Dave to walk her home despite having a boyfriend.
+She invites him to her room, and they have wine and talk.
 Aubrey asks him if he is still a virgin, and he admits he is.
-However, she refuses to answer the same question, then they accidentally fall asleep.
+However, she refuses to answer the same question.
+Then they accidentally fall asleep.
 The next morning, Aubrey's mother's knock wakes them, so Dave sneaks out the window.

-Dave meets with his friends, cocky Simon and quiet Big Corporation, for breakfast.
-Believing Aubrey may not really have a boyfriend, they suggest he invite her to join them at the movies that evening.
-But Aubrey is already going with her boyfriend Ronny.
+Dave meets with his friends, Simon and Big Corporation, for breakfast, and they believe Aubrey may have lied about having a boyfriend.
+That night Dave, Jane, and their friends go to the movies.
+Aubrey also unexpectedly shows up with her boyfriend, Ronny.
+During the movie, Aubrey gets jealous at how close Dave and Jane are getting and leaves the theater, and Dave follows her.

-Jane and her friends are also at the theatre, so Aubrey persuades Ronny to go to the same movie as Dave and Jane, as she is feeling jealous.
-Jane flirts with Dave inside the theater, and attempts to hold his hand.
-Confused and upset, Aubrey goes to the lobby during the film, and Dave follows.
-She apologizes for being strange earlier and making him jump off the roof.
 Dave gets her cell number and invites her and Ronny to a gathering afterwards.

-Later, Aubrey and Jane talk at the pool about Dave.
+Later, Aubrey and Jane talk about Dave.
 She sees Jane has high praise for him, but does not appreciate him.
-Aubrey starts suggesting that sometimes the right guy is right in front of them, but stops and 'forgets' what she was saying.

-Meanwhile, a drunk Ronny brags that he and Aubrey are planning to have sex that night in his van.
-Upset, Dave finds Aubrey and tells her not to do it as her first time should be with someone special.
-She opposes the romantic notion of the first time being so important, telling him it is none of his business.
-They start flirting but Ronny appears, telling Aubrey they need to go.
+Meanwhile, a drunk Ronny brags that he and Aubrey are planning to have sex that night.
+Dave finds Aubrey and tells her not to do it as her first time should be with someone special.
+She opposes the romantic notion of the first time being so important and says it is none of his business.
+Ronny finds them and tells Aubrey they need to go.
 Dave intercedes, nearly fighting before his buddies intervene.
 Aubrey leaves with Ronny.

-At the end of the party, Dave is in a bedroom with Jane, who first flirts before complaining about her latest sexual misadventures.
-She notes that he is off, he realizes he would rather be with Aubrey and leaves.
-Getting a text from Aubrey asking him to pick her up, he obliges.

-As Dave and Aubrey cruise, she tells him she just dumped Ronny.
-They then pass the aftermath of an accident, the same van of the teens who had offered them a ride right after they had met.
+At the end of the party, Dave is in a bedroom with Jane, and he realizes he would rather be with Aubrey and leaves.
+He gets a text from Aubrey asking him to pick her up, he obliges.
+As Dave and Aubrey cruise, she tells him she broke up with Ronny, and they hold hands.
+They then pass the aftermath of a car accident, teens who had offered them a ride right the previous night.
 Upsetting Aubrey, Dave pulls over.
-They realize their mutual feelings, and end up kissing.
+They realize their mutual feelings and kiss.